vmontesar-hue/hunter-agent/README.md

 # Hunter Agent V3

 ## Overview
-Hunter Agent V3 is an AI-powered business intelligence agent designed to monitor, filter, and analyze strategic opportunities for Igeneris.
+Hunter Agent V3 is an AI-powered business intelligence agent designed to monitor, filter, and analyze strategic opportunities for a services firm.
 It automates the discovery of M&A, investment, and innovation news across multiple regions.

 ### How It Works (The Pipeline)
 The agent operates in a 4-stage pipeline designed for efficiency and cost control: